How to Become a Licensed Nursing Home Administrator (LNHA)

 • State Websites: Students can also find state-level websites, such as ones for Missouri and Massachusetts.
 Each state may also have its own internship requirements and programs, such as New York.

-• American Healthcare Association: The AHCA is the country’s largest association of long-term and post-acute care providers, advocating for quality care for elderly and disabled people.
+• American Healthcare Association: The AHCA is the country’s largest long-term and post-acute care provider association, advocating for quality care for elderly and disabled people.
 The AHCA has state affiliates that may prove helpful for students.

 Rachel Drummond, MEd